time4tea-net/py-hole/README.md

 # Pre-Alpha Quality

-This is not yet ready for installation!
+This is not yet ready for installation! - Unless you're feeling brave.
+It seems to maybe work....

 # Build Status